jmchilton/prodbiocloud/getting_started.rst

 +++++++++++++++++++++++

-As mentioned above, the flavorless install will install all packages into /usr.
+As mentioned above, the flavorless install will install all packages into ``/usr``.
 This allows applications other than Galaxy to utilize these programs, but this has down sides.

-Galaxy's path grows quite complex, always having all programs on it.
-Galaxy cannot easily target multiple versions of the same program with different tool wrappers.
+With every program on Galaxy's path by default, it may be difficult to isolate certain types of problems.
+More importantly however, Galaxy cannot then easily target multiple versions of the same program with different tool wrappers.

 ``CloudBioLinux`` can install specific Galaxy tools into a Galaxy `tool dependency directories